First-Time Landlord Survival Guide to Success

 Use accounting software, such as QuickBooks, or hire an experienced CPA who understands rental property finances to help you stay organized and avoid potential issues.

-Even the best landlords face challenges, so it’s inevitable that first-time landlords will encounter challenges along the way.
-Therefore, make sure to have a plan in place for:
+Even the best landlords face challenges, and first-time landlords are no exception.
+Planning ahead can make those challenges much easier to handle.
+Make sure to have a plan in place for:

-- Late rent payments, decide when to charge late fees, or start eviction proceedings
+- Late rent payments.
+Decide in advance when you will charge late fees or start eviction proceedings

 Investing in landlord insurance can provide additional protection against property damage, loss of rent, or liability claims.